synopsys-sig/synopsys-extension/README.md

 | `bridge_blackduck_automation_fixpr`      | Flag to enable automatic creation for fix pull request when Black Duck vunerabilities reported. <br> By default fix pull request creation will be disabled <br> Supported values: true or false </br>| Optional    |
 | `azure_token` | It is mandatory to pass azure_token parameter with required permissions. <br> Example:  azure_token: $(System.AccessToken)  </br> | Mandatory if  bridge_blackduck_automation_prcomment or bridge_blackduck_automation_fixpr is set true. |

-- **Note about Detect command line parameters:** Any command line parameters needed to pass to Detect can be passed through variables.
+- **Note about Detect command line parameters**: Any command line parameters needed to pass to Detect can be passed through variables.
 For example, to only report newly found policy violations on rapid scans, you would normally use the command `--detect.blackduck.rapid.compare.mode=BOM_COMPARE_STRICT`.
 You can replace this by setting the `DETECT_BLACKDUCK_RAPID_COMPARE_MODE` variable to `BOM_COMPARE_STRICT`.

 ## Additional Parameters